Types of surgery for laryngeal cancer

 Removing part of the voice box (partial laryngectomy)

-You might have a partial laryngectomy for early laryngeal cancer, or cancer that has come back after treatment (recurrent cancer).
+You might have part of the larynx removed (partial laryngectomy) for early laryngeal cancer, or cancer that has come back after treatment (recurrent cancer).

-You keep at least part of one vocal cord.
+With this surgery, you keep part of one vocal cord.
 You are usually still able to speak afterwards.
-But your voice may be quite hoarse or weak.
+But your voice may be hoarse or weak.
+You might also have some difficulty swallowing after the surgery.
+Your surgeon and speech and language therapist (SLT) will talk to you about your surgery and how you might feel afterwards.

 Removing the voice box (total laryngectomy)